In vitro fertilization (IVF) is a fertility treatment for women and couples diagnosed with infertility.

-With IVF, a woman uses fertility drugs to stimulate her ovaries and produce multiple eggs.
-The eggs are retrieved and fertilized in the lab either by being placed together with sperm or by a process called ICSI, in which one sperm is injected directly into the egg.
+With IVF, a woman uses fertility drugs to stimulate her ovaries and produce multiple eggs which are retrieved and fertilized in the lab, or she may use donor eggs.
 The embryos grow in the lab for a number of days and then one or more are placed back in woman’s uterus to hopefully implant and develop into a healthy pregnancy.

 IVF is expensive, but there are ways to manage the costs.
 IVFAdvantage allows you to undergo up to four cycles for one low price.
 Call 855-996-SAVE (7283) to speak to one of our Patient Care Advocates who can schedule an appointment with a fertility doctor in our network and bring the savings to you.